How to Raise Pastured Poultry, Part 1: DIY Brooder Pen

 Pastured Poultry is Best

-It’s spring again and at the Yankee Homestead that means we’re gearing up for another round of pastured poultry.
+It’s spring again and at the homestead that means we’re gearing up for another round of pastured poultry.
 We’re excited to move to the new farm, where we’ll have even more room to raise even more chickens.

 A recent story citing the health concerns in US factory raised meat solidified my commitment to raising as much of our own meat as possible, and being willing to spend a little extra to buy any “clean” meat we aren’t raising ourselves.